 However, in this example, although the bottle alone may not be distinctive, the addition on the label of a distinctive name would make consumers see it as a trade mark indicating one particular brand.

-EUIPO will refuse your trade mark application if it is believed not to fulfil these and certain other requirements.
-If you wish, you can check other reasons why your trade mark could be refused (also called absolute grounds).
+The EUIPO will refuse your trade mark application if it is believed not to fulfil these and certain other requirements.
+If you wish, you can read about other reasons why your trade mark could be refused (also called absolute grounds).

 If you are in any doubt, you should seek professional guidance.
 We cannot provide such advice.